BrendanSweeny/pywatlow/pywatlow/docs/reference/messaging.rst

 * Request is 16 bytes long
 * Response is 21 bytes long
 * Response types appear to be defined by bytes 7
+* Note: The process value for 4001 is ~2500 in these examples because no probe is connected

-.. csv-table:: Messages from CSV
+.. csv-table:: Example Messages
   :file: messages_read_float.csv
   :header-rows: 1